-56-Sponsorship Representative
+60-Sponsorship Representatives

-The Sponsorship Representative shall have the following powers and duties:
+The Sponsorship Representatives shall have the following powers and duties:

-- (a) to assist the Treasurer to maintain existing sponsorship agreements and to negotiate their renewal when appropriate; and - (b) to assist the Treasurer in seeking to secure further sponsorship for the Society from both the legal profession, other professions and the wider community.
+- (a) to assist the Treasurer to maintain existing sponsorship agreements and to negotiate their renewal when appropriate; - (b) to assist the treasurer in seeking to secure further sponsorship for the Society from both the legal profession, other professions and the wider community; and - (c) to assist the Treasurer maintain and promote AULSS Law School Local Card deals.

-57-Representatives
+61-Representatives

-- (1) Notwithstanding the other provisions of this Constitution, Representatives shall assist their relevant Executive Director in the fulfilment of their duties. - (2) Representatives are expected to attend the events of their portfolio.
+- (1) Notwithstanding the other provisions of this Constitution, Representatives shall assist their relevant Executive Director in the fulfilment of their duties. - (2) Subject to any policies of the Society, representatives are expected to attend the events of their portfolio.

-58-Duty to assist Committee and other portfolios
+62-Duty to assist Committee and other portfolios